 But of course Carrigogunnell, near the village of Clarina, had it’s own colourful history long before the day Bono and the lads arrived to have their picture taken there.

-Experts say the castle – which sits on a massive lump of volcanic rock overlooking the broad Shannon Estuary – dates back to at least the early 13th century.
+Experts say the castle – which sits on a massive lump of volcanic rock overlooking the Shannon Estuary – dates back to at least the early 13th century.
 It was destroyed by Dutch forces during the second Siege of Limerick in 1691 and has remained derelict ever since.